lizrice/katacoda-scenarios/images/step4.md

 If you have permission to run Docker commands, there is nothing stopping you from mounting *any* directory from the host to make it accessible from the container.
 This can be a security risk.

 * It's possible to [mount directories as read-only](https://docs.docker.com/storage/volumes/#use-a-read-only-volume) so that the container can't affect the contents.
-* See how mounting a sensitive directory like `/etc` into a container can allow a user to escalate their privileges in [this video](https://www.youtube.com/watch?v=ltrV-Qmh3oY).
+* Mounting a sensitive directory like `/etc` or even the root directory into a container can allow a user to escalate their privileges.
+See an example in [this video](https://youtu.be/ltrV-Qmh3oY?t=700) (This demo uses Kubernetes, but the directory mounting mechanism works in just the same way you have used above).